joeforyou/office-text-analysis/README.md

 npm install http-server
 ```

-Start the server in the directory you cloned office-text-analysis to.
+Start the server in the directory you cloned the project to.